10 Tips for Effective Constructive Criticism Plus How to Take it Like a Pro!

 Examples of Constructive Criticism

 Constructive feedback builds people up.
-When delivering this type of advice, you need to focus on the positive rather than the negative and offer helpful advice for how they can improve.
+When delivering this type of advice, you need to focus on the positive rather than the negative and offer helpful tips for how they can improve.

 For example, let’s say a friend is writing a story, and they ask you to read it.
-Whether you like the story or not, you need to find some aspects where they did a good job and find ways to help them build upon them.
+Whether you like the story or not, you need to find some aspects where they did a good job and help them build upon them.

 Say things like, “I love where you were going with this plotline, but it seemed to drop off.
 The story would be incredible if you found a way to tie that back into the main arc,” or “The detail and action were epic, but the characters were a little weak.
 Maybe offer some back story to help us understand their motives a little more.”

-In both these examples, we were optimistic about our experience with the story and gave our friend actionable tips on improving.
+In both these examples, we were optimistic about our experience with the story and gave our friend actionable ideas to improve it.

 Constructive Criticism at Work

-As a leader, you have even more opportunities to provide helpful advice and develop the employees you work with.
-Although many leaders wait to give feedback until a performance review, that’s doing the employee a disservice.
+As a leader, you have the opportunity to provide helpful feedback and develop the employees you work with.
+Don’t wait until a performance review; that’s doing the employee a disservice.
 The feedback process should be a constant loop.

 If an employee submits a project that doesn’t meet your expectations, look at it as an opportunity to help them grow and develop.
 Determine whether they need additional training or resources to complete their assigned tasks and offer assistance when needed.